iszczesniak/cpp/memory/index.md

 support and the smart pointers, which automatically destroy data when needed (which could be considered a form of garbage collection).

+# Types of data

 The read-write memory stores:

 * global and static data,

-* dynamic data at the heap (a.k.a a free-store), and

-* local data at a stack (more specifically, a stack per thread of the process).
+* local data at a stack (more specifically, a stack per thread of the process),

+* dynamic data at the heap (a.k.a a free-store).

+## The global and static data

-This is an example of global data, which is initialized before entering the main function:
+Global data are initialized before entering the main function:

 {% highlight c++ %}
 {% include_relative global.cc %}
 {% endhighlight %}

-This is an example of static stata, which is initialized before its first use:
+Static data are initialized before its first use:

 {% highlight c++ %}
 {% include_relative static.cc %}
 {% endhighlight %}

+## The local data

+## The dynamic data

+# Function calls

+## Passing arguments

+## Returning values

+# Conclusion

 <!-- LocalWords: lvalue lvalues rvalue rvalues -->
 <!-- LocalWords: decrementation incrementation -->